JavadMokhtari/DeepConvFarsiOCR/README.md

   python PersianOCR.Plain.v1.py --train_data_dir 'Train-Data/' --epochs 10 --model_storage_dir 'models/'
   ```
   > The `--epochs` and `--model_storage_dir` arguments is **optional** but `--train_data_dir` is **required**
+  > The data directory should includes all classes in a distinct folders.

 #### Step 3: Predict
   -- Run `Predict.py` module like the below command: